-- Advancing the science and practice of psychology within military organizations.
+- Advance the science and practice of psychology within military organizations.

-- Fostering professional development of psychologists and other professionals interested in the psychological study of the military through education, research and training.
+- Foster professional development of psychologists and other professionals interested in the psychological study of the military through education, research and training.

 - Supporting efforts to disseminate and apply scientific knowledge and state of the art advances in areas relevant to military psychology.